osborngh/mdtohtml/README.md

 # MD To HTML Transpiler

-A simple transpiler from MD To HTML Written in C99.
+A simple MD To HTML Transpiler Written in C11.
 This project is nowhere robust or secure and for learning purposes only.
+It has no external dependencies.